wpsharks/html-compressor/README.md

   **There are two scenarios where a cache regeneration occurs.**

   1. When a cache file expires (based on your expiration time).
-  2. A cache file MUST be regenerated because there is a checksum mis-match (e.g. the content changed dynamically).
+  2. A cache file MUST be regenerated because there is a checksum mis-match (e.g., the content changed dynamically).

-  In short, `cache_expiration_time` controls the first scenario; i.e. the absolute maximum amount of time that a cache file can ever live (or be used); and this will impact the automatic cleanup routine too of course.
+  In short, `cache_expiration_time` controls the first scenario; i.e., the absolute maximum amount of time that a cache file can ever live (or be used); and this will impact the automatic cleanup routine too of course.

-- (string)`cache_dir_public` Absolute server path to a local cache directory that is available over HTTP (i.e. publicly accessible).
+- (string)`cache_dir_public` Absolute server path to a local cache directory that is available over HTTP (i.e., publicly accessible).
  If you exclude this, there are two default handlers.
-If `WP_CONTENT_DIR` is defined (i.e. you are running this within WordPress), then your public cache directory will be located under: `wp-content/htmlc/cache/public`.
+If `WP_CONTENT_DIR` is defined (i.e., you are running this within WordPress), then your public cache directory will be located under: `wp-content/htmlc/cache/public`.
 Otherwise, this will default to a value of `$_SERVER['DOCUMENT_ROOT']/htmlc/cache/public`.

 - (string)`cache_dir_url_public` A publicly available URL which leads to your `cache_dir_public`.
- If you exclude this option, an automatic detection is used (i.e. a best guess based on `cache_dir_public`).
+ If you exclude this option, an automatic detection is used (i.e., a best guess based on `cache_dir_public`).

-- (string)`cache_dir_private` Absolute server path to a local cache directory that is NOT available over HTTP (i.e. private/hidden).
+- (string)`cache_dir_private` Absolute server path to a local cache directory that is NOT available over HTTP (i.e., private/hidden).
  If you exclude this, there are two default handlers.
-If `WP_CONTENT_DIR` is defined (i.e. you are running this within WordPress), then your private cache directory will be located under: `wp-content/htmlc/cache/private`.
+If `WP_CONTENT_DIR` is defined (i.e., you are running this within WordPress), then your private cache directory will be located under: `wp-content/htmlc/cache/private`.
 Otherwise, this will default to a value of `$_SERVER['DOCUMENT_ROOT']/htmlc/cache/private`.